-(1) \textbf{PointNet+BC:} a baseline behavior cloning (BC) algorithm that trains a neural network architecture, which takes a partial point cloud of the scene as input, encodes the input with a PointNet \cite{qi2017pointnet}, concatenates the point cloud feature with robot proprioception, and then passes the concatenated vector through an MLP to predict robot actions.
-Since this baseline does not have a representation learning phase, it only uses the source task demos and does not utilize simulated data.
-The purpose of this baseline is to examine a basic policy learning method one would use if one aims to train a policy that takes point cloud as input and outputs actions without worrying about generalization properties.
+(1) \textbf{PointNet+BC:} a baseline behavior cloning (BC) algorithm that trains a neural network architecture, which takes a partial point cloud of the scene as input, encodes the input with a PointNet \cite{qi2017pointnet}, concatenates the point cloud feature with robot proprioception, then passes the concatenated vector through an MLP to obtain target robot actions.
+Since this baseline has no representation learning phase, it only uses the source task demos and does not utilize simulated data.
+This baseline examines a basic policy learning method one would use for processing point cloud inputs and outputting target actions without adding more complexity to handle generalization.

-(2) \textbf{PointNet+BC$_{\text{aug}}$:} a variation of \textit{PointNet+BC} that augments the demonstration data on object pose and scale, aiming to make test-time scenarios `in distribution' with respect to the augmented data.
+(2) \textbf{PointNet+BC$_{\text{aug}}$:} a variation of \textit{PointNet+BC} that augments the demonstration data with additional object poses and scales, aiming to make test-time scenarios `in distribution' with respect to the augmented data.
 The total amount of data used after augmentation equals the amount of data used in our method.
 This baseline serves to answer (Q2) from above.

-(3) \textbf{PointContrast+BC:} this baseline first trains a latent representation of the 3D scene with PointContrast \cite{xie2020pointcontrast}, and then learns an MLP that takes the learned features and robot proprioception as input to predict robot actions.
+(3) \textbf{PointContrast+BC:} this baseline first trains a latent representation of the 3D scene with PointContrast \cite{xie2020pointcontrast}, then trains an MLP that takes the learned features and robot proprioception as input and outputs target robot actions.
 This baseline serves to answer question (Q3).